Master of Science in environmental science

 The Master of Science in environmental science degree program offers a unique curriculum that combines coursework from environmental science, spatial science, geology, biology, forestry, agriculture, mathematics and chemistry.
 The result is an interdisciplinary graduate program that prepares students for a wide range of high-paying, fast-growing careers in a wide range of settings, from private industry and consulting to government, education and research.

 Students pursuing a Master of Science in environmental science can choose a thesis or non-thesis option.
+See the curriculum sheet for the MS in environmental science.
 A limited number of graduate assistantships are also available.

 Overlap program for SFA undergraduates in their senior year